metacosm/articles/2022/en/red-hat-developers-blogs/josdk-part-2.md

 ```

 CRDs are to CRs what Java classes are to Java instances: they describe and validate the structure of associated CR by
 specifying the name and type of each of our CR fields.
-The CRD is how we the Kubernetes API learns about what to expect
+The CRD is how the Kubernetes API learns about what to expect
 from your newly added API.
 CRDs are, like almost everything Kubernetes related, themselves resources, ones that are
 a little tricky to create manually if we want them to be useful.
 It's therefore really interesting that the Quarkus
 extension for JOSDK can generate the CRD automatically from our code.
 Not only that, but the extension will also keep